ben-hayes/neural-waveshaping-synthesis/README.md

-# Neural Timbre Shaping: Real-Time Timbre Transfer in the Waveform Domain
+# Neural Waveshaping Synthesis: Real-Time Timbre Transfer in the Waveform Domain

-This repository is the official implementation of [Neural Timbre Shaping](#).
+This repository is the official implementation of [Neural Waveshaping Synthesis](#).